spencerjkim1/Spotify-Web-Application-Project/README.md

+# Notes about the Spotify Festival App

+This app allows you to specify a list of artists you are going to see at an upcoming festival.

+This app creates a playlist filled with the top songs from these artists to prepare you for the festival!

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts